All Episodes

 It was Trump who ushered in record low after record low after record low unemployment for African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, African American youth unemployment.

-You know, Leo Torrell said at last that President Trump has done more for minorities in this country than Joe Biden, Pelosi, and Schumer than they did combined for 125 years.
+You know, Leo Terrell said it last that President Trump has done more for minorities in this country than Joe Biden, Pelosi, and Schumer than they did combined for 125 years.

-You know, the idea that that Biden's gonna get away with, you know, they're gonna put you all back in chains again, which is, you know, or Al Gore screaming, they don't even want to count you in the census as he changes his cadence and and when uh when addressing a predominantly African American audience, which I think is condescending and insulting, or Hillary, I don't feel in no ways tired.
+You know, the idea that Biden's going to get away with, you know, they're going to put you all back in chains again, which is, you know, or Al Gore screaming, they don't even want to count you in the census as he changes his cadence and when addressing a predominantly African-American audience, which I think is condescending and insulting, or Hillary, I don't feel in no ways tired.

 I mean, what is this?

-Because Hillary and Joe and Bill and Pelosi and Schumer, they pro they heaped praise on the former Klansman, Robert KKK Byrd.
+Because Hillary and Joe and Bill and Pelosi and Schumer, they heap praise on the former Klansman, Robert KKK Byrd.

 Biden called him the dean of the Senate, a close friend and a mentor.

-Well, it was he's the guy that was filibustering the Civil Rights Act in 64 in the voting rights act, and it was 80% of the Republicans in the House and Senate that got that done for Lyndon Johnson, historic stri uh uh strides made with the Civil Rights Act and Voting Rights Act.
+And it was 80% of the Republicans in the House and Senate that got that done for Lyndon Johnson, historic strides made with the Civil Rights Act and Voting Rights Act.

 It was people like Al Gore's father and Joe Biden's mentor that were fighting against it.